kaizeiyimi/XAutoLayout/README.md

 ## XAutoLayout

-uses some swift 2 amazing feature, provides a very short and clear way to make constraints in code.
+uses some swift amazing feature, provides a very short and clear way to make constraints in code.

-### XCode 7 and above
+### XCode 8 and above

-since swift 2.2 is reqiured, you need XCode 7.3 and above.
+since swift 3 is reqiured, you need XCode 8 and above. if you seek swift 2.3 version, use 1.3.0 instead.

 ### Latest version